 Texas is a “no fault” divorce state, which means proof of wrongdoing is not necessary, and you can still obtain a divorce even if your spouse refuses to participate.

-At MARVEL & WONG, PLLC in San Antonio, we guarantee that our divorce lawyers will do everything in their power to protect you, the quality of your future and the value of your marital estate.
+At Brandon Wong & Associates in San Antonio, we guarantee that our divorce lawyers will do everything in their power to protect you, the quality of your future and the value of your marital estate.
 How do we maintain our promise in a contested divorce?
 There are a few things we never forget:

 - Preparation is the key to success: We can help you take steps to proactively protect your rights and your assets.
 We also ask that you obtain documents from bank and credit card statements to property deeds.
 We will help advise you on the information we need, but our rule of thumb is “bring everything you can get your hands on to our first meeting.”